Type 1 diabetes – how to control your blood sugar with fewer carbs

 Carb restriction for diabetes has mainly been studied in people with type 2 diabetes.
 However, results from the few studies that have tested this approach in people with type 1 diabetes demonstrate that it can be very effective for them as well:

-- In 2016, a small randomized, controlled trial (RCT) – considered the “gold standard” for evidence – found that people with type 1 who limited carbs to 75-100 grams per day for 12 weeks had significant reductions in HbA1c and blood glucose levels compared to those who practiced standard carb counting.
-Additionally, those who were overweight lost an average of 11 pounds (5 kg ).10
+- In 2016, a small randomized, controlled trial (RCT) – considered the “gold standard” for evidence – found that people with type 1 diabetes who limited carbs to 75-100 grams per day for 12 weeks had significant reductions in HbA1c and blood glucose levels compared to those who practiced standard carb counting.
+Additionally, those who were overweight lost an average of 11 pounds (5 kg ).13

 Low carb and type 1 diabetes